Jewelry: Mixing the Old With the New to Enhance Your Appeal

 Benefits of Mixing Jewelry

 Before you are willing to give this idea a try to see what will happen, you are probably asking yourself about the benefits you can enjoy, which is understandable.
-Mixing old and modern pieces allows you to use jewelry that has gone so far out of style as to be popular again.
+Mixing Vintage and Modern Luxury Pieces allows you to use jewelry that has gone so far out of style as to be popular again.

 Take for instance the aforementioned Victorian jewelry options found online.
 Spanning nearly a century, the jewelry designed and created during the reign of Queen Victoria is most recognized by its density, intricacy, and emphasis on large stone cuts encased by detailed gold settings.
 Furthermore, pieces are often one of a kind.
 In an age where streamlined, light, and minimalist are in vogue, it’s a striking statement to arrive at the party wearing the opposite.
 Yet when combined with the right pattern or cut, such a statement can be nothing short of stunning.